 A document was also circulated by Will Barrett, looking at the 10 reasons to join the Trust, and improving the current advertising we have for this.
 A lengthy discussion was had on the 11 suggested reasons to join the Trust that were presented.
 Will (Barrett) agreed to take a note of the suggestions made and then email out a new document to Trustees for them to comment on by the end of the week.

-The Chair informed the meeting that Justin Quick has agreed to part fund a shop front in Red Square that the Trust can use, to be shared with the club ambassadors, on matchdays.
+The Chair informed the meeting that Justin Quick has agreed to part fund a permanent location in Red Square that the Trust can use, to be shared with the club ambassadors, on matchdays.
 Mark agreed to look at some suitable options and get some prices.

-The Chair also tasked the Ownership Working Group to they recommend a budget on Trust’s charitable for the new financial year.
+The Chair also tasked the Ownership Working Group to they recommend a budget on Trust’s charitable budget for the new financial year.

 Report from the Communication Working Group